emqx/cloud-docs/en_US/intro/advance.md

 ## Flexible data flow solution

-EMQX Cloud Professional and Unlimited plans support real-time pre-processing of device event and message data, and storage to more than ten kinds of databases and messaging systems such as MySQL, Kafka, InfluxDB on the cloud.
+EMQX Cloud Professional and Premium plans support real-time pre-processing of device event and message data, and storage to more than ten kinds of databases and messaging systems such as MySQL, Kafka, InfluxDB on the cloud.